angelol-git/angelol-git/README.md

-A Full Stack Developer building websites and extensions.
+A Full-Stack Developer building websites and extensions.

 ## Current Projects